 Most side effects are minimal and go away in a few days.
 These can include: pain where shot was given, fever, fatigue, headache, muscle pain, and chills.

 6How do you decide who is vaccinated first?

 VNA is vaccinating individuals based upon the vaccination phase we are in which is established by the Illinois Department of Public Health.
-For example: 1 A – Healthcare Workers; 1B – Frontline Essential Workers and Individuals over age 65 etc. Currently all adults are eligible to receive the COVID-19 vaccine.
+Currently all individuals age 12 and over are eligible to receive the COVID-19 vaccine.

 7How old must you be to get vaccinated against COVID-19?

-There is currently no pediatric vaccine available.
-You must be at least 18 years old to receive Moderna vaccine and 16 years old to receive the Pfizer vaccine.
+You must be at least 18 years old to receive the Moderna or Johnson & Johnson vaccine and at least 12 years old to receive the Pfizer vaccine.
 Please bring proof of age.

 8Will undocumented people be able to get the vaccine?